HenryBernreuter/henrybernreuter.io/_posts/2019-05-23-facebook-analytics-using-ggplot-in-python.md

 Project 1 CTW Directed Readings 4999
 Using data from Facebook group create data visualization similar to ggplot2 but using Python 3

 1.Import data using pandas.
 Facebook downloads data as a .xls.
-In order to use the data must me cleaned and merged into a .csv file format.
+In order to use the data it must be cleaned and merged into a .csv file format.

 ```python